tversteeg/wedding/content/schedule.md

 #### The great split

-This is the part where most people will be going their separate ways.
+This is the part where most people will be going their separate ways, unless you're going to Da Nang with us this also the part where you'll have to start booking your own itinerary.
 What follows are the routes people will take:

 # Option #1: Back home